Lisa Lanser Rose, Writer, Editor

 I not only work with animals, I see them as part of my identity.
 I’ve

 had a natural affinity for them since childhood, and it carries into my professional and personal life.
-My love for animals led me to my career at the Abington Veterinary Center and Springbrook Kennels, my volunteer work with Griffin Pond Animal Shelter and my hobbies, which include sheep-herding and obedience competitions.
+My love for animals led me to my career as the hospital manager at the Abington Veterinary Center, dog training, specializing in behavior, volunteer work with shelter animals, and my hobbies, which include sheep-herding and obedience competitions.

 I grew up in Bucks County, Pennsylvania where I spent a great amount of time on my family’s farms and always chose to play with and write about animals.